bitsent/BitBtn/README.md

 # How it works

-- The button triggers a **BIP21 URI deep link**.
+- The button triggers a **URI deep link**.
 - It asks the OS of the user to open a program that knows how to open such URIs.
 - If the user has a compatible Bitcoin SV wallet, he can make the payment.
 - If the user has no Bitcoin wallet, he will be shown a modal window with alternatives.
-- The alternatives include a list of reccomended wallets to download (for the OS of the user).
+- The alternatives include a list of recommended wallets to download (for the OS of the user).
-- If the user is on a desktop machine, a QR code is shown to scan with a mobile device.
+- If the user is on a desktop machine, a QR code may be shown (to scan with a mobile device).

 # Known Issues

 - Not tested on all browsers.
 - Not tested on all devices.
+- QR codes are only shown for links shorter than 132 letters.
 - Recognising if the deep link succeeded or failed can be hard on iOS.
-    - Testing & workaround is needed.
+    - A workaround with a popping message is used.
 - While using BIP21, the button CAN NOT check if the payments were successful (due to race conditions).
     - Please perform such **checks in your own code** (by generating a separate bitcoin address for each user).
-    - This is a temporary problem, and will be resolved when the **Output URI BIP** gets fully implemented.
+    - This problem, can be resolved with the **Output URI BIP**.
+(It is not done yet.)